 Gate valves come in various types as per their stricture and functions.
 Here are the top-in-use types of Gate valves.

-- Flexible Wedge Gate Valve: The wedge is the disc responsible for providing or blocking the fluid flow.
+- Flexible Wedge Gate Valve: The wedge is the disc that provides or blocks the fluid flow.
 Flexible wedge gate valves consist of a disc cut along its parameter and a single piece.
 The cut in its structure is responsible for providing more reliable strength.
 Cut length directly affects the performance of the gate.
 The narrow cut gives more power by lowering the flexibility range.
 Yet, the deeper cuts on the wedge result in good flexibility but poor strength.

 - Solid Wedge Gate Valve: Solid wedge gates have a defining structure.
 They are the most common operational gate valves.
 Their popularity is due to their robust nature.
-The advantage of using this valve is that we can orient it in any position as they work well in all directions.
-Also, it can endure a range of fluids even in a turbulent flow.
+The advantage of using this valve is that we can orient it in any position, as it works well in all directions.
+Also, it can endure a range of fluids, even in a turbulent flow.

 A solid wedge has a fixed structure.
-It means in the case of pressure loads; we cannot change its seat alignment.
+It means we cannot change its seat alignment in the case of pressure loads.
 This problem can cause chances of leaks in the valve.
 Solid wedge gate valves have a design that works under moderate pressure and temperature.
-Because high temperature can cause expansion of the metal that is stuck Wedge in the seat, we refer to this phenomenon as thermal locking.
+Because high temperature can cause expansion of the metal that is a stuck wedge in the seat, we refer to this phenomenon as thermal locking.

 The disc has such an alignment that it prevents thermal blinding.
 It happens when high-temperature media flows through the valve.
-High temperatures can cause the metal to expand, which can collapse at times, but this structure easily handles it.
+High temperatures can cause the metal to expand, which can sometimes collapse, but this structure easily handles it.